OpenTechSchool/python-data-intro/core/text-files.md

 ### Why do you use 'print' to write things on the console, but 'write' for files?

 I don't know.
-I think it's just been that way forever.
+I think it's just been that way for as long as Python has been around.

 There is one important difference, `print()` automatically ends the line. `write()` doesn't, if you want to end the line you'll need to add the newline character `\n` yourself.